Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Results

-The measured lifetimes over the course of the run for traces without the baseline correction are shown in Fig.~\ref{fig:TripletLifetime}, in which the error bars shown are statistical only.
-We observe no significant increase in the impurity level throughout the run, and we measure the long time constant to be $1.46 \pm 0.06~({\mathrm{sys}})~\mu\mbox{s}$, consistent with previous measurements~\cite{hitachi, Lippincott:2008ad, Acciarri:2008kv}.
-Further analysis of systematic uncertainties related to the fit window and baseline correction as well as hardware improvements and investigation of the effect on triplet lifetime of possible impurities in the argon are being investigated for the SNOLAB run.
+The measured lifetimes over the course of the run for traces without the baseline correction are shown in Figures~\ref{fig:TripletLifetime} and ~\ref{fig:TripletLifetime_v2}, in which the error bars shown are statistical only.
+We measure the average long time constant of $1.46\pm0.06~({\mathrm{syst.}})~\micro\second$ and $1.38\pm0.06~({\mathrm{syst.}})~\micro\second$ in the surface and the V1720 underground datasets, respectively, consistent with other reported values~\cite{hitachi, Acciarri:2008kv, Lippincott:2008ad}.

+The overall increase of the impurity level throughout the run would manifest as the triplet lifetime decrease.
+We do see a slight trend in the surface run, which is below the absolute systematic accuracy of the measurement, therefore does not affect the uncertainty on the global run average quoted above.
+It is consistent with the time constant decrease of 0.45$\pm$0.07~ns per day.
+Based on a simple relation

+where $\alpha'=0.09$ is the fraction of the triplet light measured in the prompt region of the pulse and $I_1$ and $I_3$ are singlet and triplet intensities, respectively, the expected mean \fprompt\ shift due to this effect is approximately 2\% over 60 days of running and has no consequences for further analysis, as (a) it would not change the number of leakage events in the PSD region of interest (b) in the analytical model a dispersion parameter, $b$, accounts for this instrumental effect, and (c) we verified that the mean \fprompt\ for electronic and nuclear recoils within each dataset remains stable within $\pm$1\% with respect to the global run average and that the PSD cut (0.7$<$\fprompt$<$1.0) corresponds consistently to the nuclear recoil acceptance of not less than 90\%.

+Light yield reduction caused by the time constant shortening observed in the surface run is not expected to exceed 2\%, and can only partially explain the reduction in light yield for that run.
+The above, together with good triplet lifetime stability in the underground run, suggests additional sources of the light yield reduction, such as the deterioration of detector optics or drifts in the PMT gains, imperfectly corrected for with the single photoelectron charge calibration.

+The main purpose of the energy calibration with the $^{22}$Na source is determination of the absolute energy window in \kevee, where the limit on pulse-shape discrimination (always derived for the nominal 120--240 photoelectrons region) is valid.
+The appropriate average light yield value is used for each dataset and, in addition to this, in order to account for the hints of light yield drift, we assign a systematic uncertainty to the absolute energy scale, which reflects the difference in light yield between the beginning and the end of the data taking period.

+Thus, for the surface run we establish the position of the absolute energy window as 43--86~\kevee\ with 4\% systematic uncertainty and for the underground run as 44--89~\kevee\ with 6\% systematic uncertainty.
+When reporting the PSD limit from the combined dataset we will use the energy window position relevant for the underground run, as it conservatively covers both cases.